Six-Day War: Israeli attack: first day (9 June)

 On the morning of 9 June, Israeli jets began carrying out dozens of sorties against Syrian positions from Mount Hermon to Tawfiq, using rockets salvaged from captured Egyptian stocks.
 The airstrikes knocked out artillery batteries and storehouses and forced transport columns off the roads.
-The Syrians suffered heavy casualties and a drop in morale, with a number of senior officers and troops deserting.
+The Syrians suffered heavy casualties and a drop in morale, with some senior officers and troops deserting.
 The attacks also provided time as Israeli forces cleared paths through Syrian minefields.
-However, the airstrikes did not seriously damage the Syrians' bunkers and trench systems, and the bulk of Syrian forces on the Golan remained in their positions.
+The airstrikes did not seriously damage the Syrians' bunkers and trench systems, and the bulk of Syrian forces on the Golan remained in their positions.

 About two hours after the airstrikes began, the 8th Armored Brigade, led by Colonel Albert Mandler, advanced into the Golan Heights from Givat HaEm.
 Its advance was spearheaded by Engineering Corps sappers and eight bulldozers, which cleared away barbed wire and mines.
 As they advanced, the force came under fire, and five bulldozers were immediately hit.
 The Israeli tanks, with their manoeuvrability sharply reduced by the terrain, advanced slowly under fire toward the fortified village of Sir al-Dib, with their ultimate objective being the fortress at Qala.
 Israeli casualties steadily mounted.

 Part of the attacking force lost its way and emerged opposite Za'ura, a redoubt manned by Syrian reservists.
 With the situation critical, Colonel Mandler ordered simultaneous assaults on Za'ura and Qala.
 Heavy and confused fighting followed, with Israeli and Syrian tanks struggling around obstacles and firing at extremely short ranges.
 Mandler recalled that "the Syrians fought well and bloodied us.
 We beat them only by crushing them under our treads and by blasting them with our cannons at very short range, from 100 to 500 meters."
 The first three Israeli tanks to enter Qala were stopped by a Syrian bazooka team, and a relief column of seven Syrian tanks arrived to repel the attackers.

 The Israelis took heavy fire from the houses, but could not turn back, as other forces were advancing behind them, and they were on a narrow path with mines on either side.
 The Israelis continued pressing forward and called for air support.
 A pair of Israeli jets destroyed two of the Syrian tanks, and the remainder withdrew.
 The surviving defenders of Qala retreated after their commander was killed.
 Meanwhile, Za'ura fell in an Israeli assault, and the Israelis also captured the 'Ein Fit fortress.